leap71/leap71.github.io/coding-for-engineers/3-running-code.md

 From the previous chapters we know that all code is encapsulated in functions.

 Now, there is one special function that is called when your application is launched.
 This function *is* your application.
-As long as you are inside it, your app is alive.
-When the function exits, your application terminates.
+As long as you are inside that function, your app is alive.
+When it exits, your application terminates.

-For the last couple of years this function was simply called `main(..)`, but recently, C# has simplified this a bit — so now the actual function is hidden.
+For the last couple of years this function was simply called `main()`, but recently, C# has simplified this a bit — so now the actual function is hidden.

 [When you create a new "Console application" in C#](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio-code), you will see a file called `Program.cs` — everything you put in this file is executed when the application launches, and once all the instructions are completed, your app terminates.